pingcap/blog/cluster-diagnostics-troubleshoot-cluster-issues-using-only-sql-queries.md

 The cluster diagnostics feature simplifies and streamlines TiDB cluster monitoring.
 Say goodbye to multiple tools and multiple learning curves.
 Further, you can monitor and analyze the entire cluster at the same time.
 No more checking each node individually.

 Cluster diagnostics is a work in progress.
-We’re still adding some diagnostic rules, and we look forward to feedback and advice from the open-source community.
-If you’d like to help us, join our [community on Slack](https://slack.tidb.io/invite?team=tidb-community&channel=everyone&ref=pingcap-blog) and share your idea with us.
+We're still adding some diagnostic rules, and we look forward to feedback and advice from the open-source community.
+If you'd like to help us, join our [community on Slack](https://slack.tidb.io/invite?team=tidb-community&channel=everyone&ref=pingcap-blog) and share your idea with us.